Notes: RVF 16.5/20, Bettane & Desseauve 16/20

 About wine:

-The woodiness of our sample means we will have to wait for the wine to develop.
-Powerful, smooth, and deep, this is a beautiful vintage whose rating may evolve.
+The oakiness of our sample means we’ll have to wait for the wine to open up.
+Powerful, smooth, and deep, this is a fine vintage whose rating may change over time.

 About the estate:

-In 2018 and 2019, Nicolas Grosbois' wines were ranked among the best in their appellation; this talented Loire winemaker skillfully cultivates his 9 hectares of Chinon vineyards using biodynamic methods.
-Those who dislike oaky wines will be delighted by this estate, especially as the vintages come from the yellow sands of Panzoult, which give them more natural suppleness than clay-limestone soils.
-The Gabarre cuvée takes its name from the boats that sailed on the river.
-It has expressive, appealing tannins while retaining a peppery finish.
-The Clos-du-Noyer has graphite accents that blend with black fruits, with an intense, well-balanced sap.
-With prices that are still reasonable and accessible, this is a blessed address that comes highly recommended.
+In 2018 and 2019, Nicolas Grosbois’s wines ranked among the best in their appellation; this talented winemaker from the Loire Valley skillfully cultivates his 9 hectares of Chinon vineyards using biodynamic methods.
+Those who don’t care for oaky wines will find much to enjoy at the estate, especially since the vintages come from the yellow sands of Panzoult: these soils impart more natural suppleness than the clay-limestone soils.
+The Gabarre cuvée takes its name from the boats that once sailed the river; it features expressive, approachable tannins while retaining a peppery finish.
+The Clos-du-Noyer boasts graphite notes that blend with black fruit, accompanied by an intense, well-structured sap.
+With prices still reasonable and accessible, this is a blessed find, highly recommended.

 Guide Hachette des vins